1

 I kept my smile from becoming a smirk with the barest effort.
 “Um… never mind.
 Have a good night.”

-I opened my mouth to apologize for being such a clown and beg for another choice, swear to him I’d be real from now on.
+I opened my mouth to apologize for being a clown and beg for another choice, swear to him I’d be real from now on.
 But I was chasing the wind.
 Ethan was gone.

 Hoping to reach him before he turned onto Reisterstown Road, I pulled out my phone and got to textin’.
 I’m sorry for being so stupid, I typed, the truth is… I like you.
 I like you a lot.
 In my warped brain, pretending I didn’t so you’d like me more somehow made sense to me.
 Please come back.
 So we can have a real conversation.